Important Information on Long-Term Disability Insurance Benefits and Invisible Illnesses

-When we think about the types of illnesses and conditions that may qualify individuals for long-term disability benefits, we tend to think about physical injuries.
+When we think about the types of illnesses and conditions that may qualify individuals for long-term disability benefits, we tend to think about obvious physical injuries.
 However, this is not always the case.

-Common invisible illnesses include:
+Common invisible disabilities and illnesses include:

 - Chronic pain